Are you an Indian stranded abroad? Here is what you should do

 - Self-declaration form (with health and personal details) in duplicate will be filled in advance by all passengers coming from any point of entry - land, sea or airports - and a copy of the same will be given to Health and Immigration officials present at the airport, seaport or landport.

-- While on board the flight or ship, the health protocol of MoCA and DMA will be strictly followed.
+- While onboard the flight or ship, the health protocol of MoCA and DMA will be strictly followed.

 - This would include wearing of masks, environmental hygiene, respiratory hygiene, hand hygiene to be observed by airline or ship staff, crew and all passengers.